Sleepy Air Canada pilot thought Venus was a plane

 The first officer, whose young children often interrupted his sleep at home, had napped for 75 minutes rather than the 40-minute maximum laid down by airline regulations.
 This meant he fell into a deep sleep and was disoriented when he woke up.

-The report is yet another problem for Canada's largest airline, which has been facing prolonged labour unrest and flight cancellations.
+The report is yet another problem for Canada's largest airline, which has faced prolonged labor unrest.

 "Air Canada has developed a special fatigue report form for use in its safety reporting system ... this enhanced system should be in place in summer of 2012," said spokesman Peter Fitzpatrick.